 Unfortunately, there just isn’t a lot you can do to actually prevent volatility.
 Your best bet is to work on how you react to it.

-While overseeing a team of over 50 people to support a Fortune 10 Health Care client for Sevenstep, I’ve seen firsthand how clients and RPO providers can work together to successfully overcome volatile hiring and make sure that surges and slowdowns don’t hurt talent acquisition performance, its programs or the employer brand.
+While overseeing a team of over 50 people to support a Fortune 10 Health Care client for Sevenstep, I’ve seen firsthand how clients and Recruitment Process Outsourcing providers can work together to successfully overcome volatile hiring and make sure that surges and slowdowns don’t hurt talent acquisition performance, its programs or the employer branding.

 It’s an intricate dance between talent acquisition and RPO leadership that requires both sides to anticipate the moves of the other and move together as one during the rapid changes in need.
 There are five key pieces to successfully manage a volatile hiring period: